 Direct sunlight is the biggest enemy of your laptop.
 The inside of the car is hot enough, to begin with, but contact with direct sunlight is incredibly dangerous for any electronic device, especially in warm weather.

 If you leave your laptop under direct sunlight for long enough, you might not even be able to turn it back on for a while.

 So, the first objective you should have when leaving your device behind in your car is to keep it away from direct sunlight.
 This means keeping it away from any windows, for starters.

 If you can, place your laptop in a low position.
 Put it on the floor rather than the seats to make it hard for sunlight to reach it.

 Placing it low in the car also ensures more safety since people cannot see it from your windows.
-Sometimes, if your laptop is visible enough, someone might try to break into your car and steal it.
+Sometimes, if it is visible enough, someone might try to break into your car and steal it.

 However, when you leave your laptop in your car for a long time, direct sunlight might reach it at some point during the day since you cannot predict precisely where it will be.

 In this case, consider covering your laptop with a thick cloth.
 Preferably, this cloth should be white to reflect sunlight instead of absorbing it.